CJ-Jackson/timer/readme.md

-Using Laravel framework was not much of a challenge at all the whole framework was well thought out the developers behind the framework seems to be well aware of the design flaws in PHP, such as lack of 'lexical scoping', while working with that framework I have touch the keyword 'global' which is very easy to forget.
+Using Laravel framework was not much of a challenge at all the whole framework was well thought out the developers behind the framework seems to be well aware of the design flaws in PHP, such as lack of 'lexical scoping', while working with that framework I have never touch the keyword 'global' which is very easy to forget.

 The main challenges were mainly getting the database design right and doing the math with timers.
+I added the 'seconds' method to timer so I can easily use it into the template.

 ### What would I do next?